Cooper Hummel Player Props: Mariners vs. Guardians

 - Hummel hit .176 with eight doubles, three triples, three home runs and 23 walks.

-- In 19.7% of his 66 games a year ago, Hummel drove in a run (13 times).
-He also had three games with multiple RBIs (4.5%), and three or more RBIs in one game.
+- Hummel drove in a run in 13 games last season out of 66 (19.7%), including multiple RBIs in 4.5% of those games (three times) and three or more RBIs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.